 A third line of argument for the notion that advertising creates a barrier to entry rests on the presumption that advertising creates brand loyalties that rival sellers find difficulty in eroding.
 Because of this presumed difficulty the investment in advertising required of them is presumed to be greater than that required of their forerunners.
 What little evidence is available on brand loyalty, however, seems to indicate a negative relationship between advertising and brand loyalty.

 It may even be plausibly argued that insofar as advertising by any one firm provides information to "free rider" consumers who use the information in deciding to purchase a product, but then purchase a non-advertised brand, advertising may reduce the cost of entry to some producers or marketers of products.
-The existence of little-advertised private label products in many markets alongside intensively advertised brands js evidence consistent with the view that high advertising industries are easy to enter.
+The existence of little-advertised private label products in many markets alongside intensively advertised brands is evidence consistent with the view that high advertising industries are easy to enter.
 Most marketers of vodka do little advertising, relying on one major marketer to advertise recipes for vodka drinks and suggest the circumstances appropriate for serving such drinks.
 Recently, each of the prospective marketers of white whiskey was hanging back waiting for one of the others to invest in developing the white whiskey market.

 These examples suggests that we are getting less than the optimal amount of advertising because entry is eased by the advertising of any one marketer.
-Others hope for an opportunity to grab the coat tails of an advertiser and avoid any expense on their part in providing information.
+Others hope for an opportunity to grab the coattails of an advertiser and avoid any expense on their part in providing information.
 If that is the case, then advertising invites and creates entry.
 It facilitates entry rather than being a barrier to entry.

-Yale Brozen is Professor of Business Economics at the Graduate School of Business, University of Chicago and Adjunct Scholar, American Enterprise institute for Public Policy Research.
+Yale Brozen is Professor of Business Economics at the Graduate School of Business, University of Chicago and Adjunct Scholar, American Enterprise Institute for Public Policy Research.
 Professor Brozen's article is based on the highly acclaimed paper which he presented before the Annual Meeting of the American Bar Association Section of Antitrust Law in San Francisco last August.

 NOTES AND REFERENCES